M1ztick/Wh0Dini-AI/SECURITY.md

 ##  Reporting a Vulnerability

-If you discover a security vulnerability in Wh0Dini-AI, we encourage responsible disclosure.
+If you discover a security vulnerability in Wh0Dini-AI, we encourage you to report it responsibly.

-###  How to Report: Send an email to admin@mistykmemdia.io, or m1stykmedia@gmail.com.
+###  How to Report:

+Send an email to admin@mistykmemdia.io or m1stykmedia@gmail.com.
 Include in the subject heading, "Wh0Dini-AI Security."
 Please allow up to 24 hours for a response.

+### For more project guidance or specifics, please see the ReadMe.md file or reach out to the email(s) listed above.
 Thank you!

-### For more project guidance or specifics, please see the ReadME.md file.
-Thank you!

-- Email us at **afm@mistykmedia.com**